arizmuajianisan/blog-of-arizmuajianisan/src/data/blog/2025/fix-grub-error-dual-boot-windows-ubuntu.md

 This simple method brought my old dual boot laptop back to life and might do the same for yours.

 ***

-### Alternative headline ideas

-1. Stuck at GRUB Prompt?
-How to Fix GRUB Error on Dual Boot Systems
-2. How to Boot Windows from GRUB Terminal and Fix a Broken Bootloader
-3. Fixing GRUB Error on Dual Boot: Manually Boot Windows and Repair Boot Manager
-4. GRUB Error on Startup: Simple Steps to Restore Windows Bootloader
-5. Dual Boot Disaster?
-Recover Windows from a GRUB Terminal

-### Suggested internal link anchor texts

-- “dual boot Windows and Ubuntu” → link to a general dual-boot setup guide
-- “repair or reinstall GRUB” → link to a detailed GRUB reinstall tutorial
-- “EFI system partition” → link to an article explaining EFI/UEFI and partitions
-- “Windows Boot Manager” → link to a post about managing boot options in Windows

-Would you like the post to lean more toward beginners (more screenshots and explanations) or stay at this more technical, concise level?